indigo-astronomy/indigo/indigo_drivers/ccd_fli/README.md

 * FLI PL9000

 ## NOTES
-### Requires Kernel Driver (Linux only)
+### Up to version 2.0.0.5 this driver requires Kernel Driver (Linux only)
-This INDIGO driver requires Linux kernel driver to work.
+This INDIGO driver up to version 2.0.0.5 requires Linux kernel driver to work.
 The kernel driver is available for download here: http://indigo-astronomy.org/downloads.html

 After kernel update one may need to execute: